aptos-labs/developer-docs/apps/docusaurus/docs/keyless/how-keyless-works.md

 ---
-title: "Keyless Accounts"
+title: "How Keyless works"
+# id: "How Keyless works"
 ---

-## How does Keyless Work?

 Aptos Keyless enables a dApp to **derive** and **access** a blockchain account for a user if that user successfully signs in to dApp via an OIDC provider (e.g., Google).
 Importantly, this blockchain account is **scoped to the dApp**.
 This means other dApps, who can similarly sign-in the same user, via the same OIDC provider, are not able to access this account and instead get their own account.